 Gift Structure #5: Series of Annual Exclusion Gifts

 If your client is still reluctant to make a significant gift transfer to take advantage of the large exemption opportunity, acknowledge that making large gifts is not for everyone.
-Shift your effort to find out whether your wealthy clients are willing to take advantage of the annual exclusion gifts of $15,000 per donor per donee.
+Shift your effort to finding out whether your wealthy clients are willing to take advantage of the annual exclusion gifts of $17,000 (2023 indexed) per donor per donee.
 Over a period of time annual exclusion gifts can result in significant estate tax savings.